 ||130 + one 200-level course

 ||One 200-level or one 300-level course

-In order to ensure timely completion of the FLCR, students need to begin to study a language during their first year.
+In order to ensure timely completion of the GCR of Foreign Language and Culture, students need to begin to study a language during their first year.
 Transfer students who enter as sophomores or higher should begin to study a foreign language immediately.
-For all students, unless there are extenuating circumstances, the final course to satisfy the FLCR should not be attempted in the fall semester of the senior year.
+For all students, unless there are extenuating circumstances, the final course to satisfy the GCR of Foreign Language and Culture should not be attempted in the fall semester of the senior year.

 A student may not fulfill the foreign language requirement by auditing a course.
 A student may not take any of the 100-level language courses as an independent study.

 Students who are foreign nationals and/or native speakers and writers of a language other than English may be exempted from the foreign language requirement if they provide evidence of their proficiency.
-Documents serving as evidence include a high school diploma from a school where English is not the primary language, a note from a high school teacher or college faculty member from the student’s home country attesting to the student’s native-level proficiency in the language, AND a placement test score indicating that the student is beyond the level of 130 language courses at Goucher.
+Documents serving as evidence include a high school diploma from a school where English is not the primary language, a note from a high school teacher or college faculty member from the student’s home country attesting to the student’s native-level proficiency in the language.

 **Platform 1 Course Information

 SP 132 & FR 132 are intended for students completing Platform 1 and not intending to major or minor in Spanish or French.
 If a student is intending to major or minor in Spanish or French, s/he should take SP 130 or FR 130 instead of 132.
 132 courses may be repeated for credit if topic is different.